matejker/MultistateProcessesOnNetworks/README.md

 approximation framework.

 #### `MeanField` framework
-Mean Field is the most relaxed, therefore the most rough, estimate of the dynamical process within the three approximation frameworks.
+Mean Field is the most relaxed, therefore, the most rough estimate of the dynamical process within the three approximation frameworks.
 Where we assume that the states of each node in the network are independent.
 In the Mean Field approximation we consider following relations: